 Each semester, students fill out course evaluations for each of their classes.
-Evaluations are valuable tools for departmental improvements, employment recommendations, etc. It is up to the instructor to remind students to participate, and both Leslie and Dr. Chapman will share the most effective ways to do so as the time comes.
+Evaluations are valuable tools for departmental improvements, employment recommendations, etc. It is up to the instructor to remind students to participate, and both Leslie and Dr. Bousquette will share the most effective ways to do so as the time comes.
+Leslie promotes evaluations on the department's social media channels and with flyers that you also can use in the classroom.
 For example, to facilitate students’ access to the online evaluation site, we recommend posting the link on your course eLC page.
 It is https://www.franklin.uga.edu/evaluation/login.php.
 The evaluations module is open the last two weeks of the semester, and is closed before final exams.
 Instructors can view evaluations after the grade deadline has passed: https://www.franklin.uga.edu/evaluation/instructors/.

 Courses numbered 8000-9999, taught by members of the graduate faculty, are advanced graduate courses and seminars which provide educational experiences at the highest level in a graduate student's program of study.
 Courses numbered 6000-6999 are fundamental knowledge courses; those numbered 7000-7999, except master's research (7000) and thesis (7300), are technique and professional courses.
 Courses numbered 6000-7999 are normally taken early in the graduate student's program of study.
 Joint undergraduate/graduate courses, numbered 4000-4999/6000-6999 and 5000-5999/ 7000-7999, in which undergraduate and graduate students are simultaneously enrolled, are not normally used to provide the core requirements of a graduate degree program.
 Such courses may be used as electives and as service courses taken in other departments.